 How can I get involved?

-Walk to school with your child or become a Walking School Bus sponsor by contacting Charlene Lee.
-Talk to your child’s school principal about starting a walk-to-school program.
-Volunteer to staff the Bike Valet at Fairhope Arts & Crafts festival (third weekend in March) or at Earth Day Mobile Bay (in Fairhope in April).
-Share the Road by giving bike riders at least a 3-foot space when passing bicycles in your vehicle.
-Yield to pedestrians in crosswalks, and ask other drivers to show the same courtesy.
+Walk to school with your child or become a Walking School Bus sponsor by contacting us here.
+Volunteer to staff the Bike Valet at Fairhope Arts & Crafts festival (March) or at Earth Day Mobile Bay (in Fairhope in April).
+Set an example when you drive, state law requires: Give bicycles 3 feet when passing in a vehicle, and yield to pedestrians in crosswalks.
+Ask other drivers to do the same.

 How do I report concerns along the trail?